Microdermabrasion Cremorne at LAB Skin Clinic. Call 02 9170 4693

 However science is a driving force behind the cosmetic aesthetics industry, continuously creating new skin rejuvenation techniques and improving the old.
-Over the last few years, the growing demand for instant results driven non-invasive skin rejuvenation and anti-ageing procedures has begun to change the range of services that clinics offer.
-One such treatment that has dramatically increased in popularity is C&B Laser skin resurfacing – superseding dermabrasion and microdermabrasion to become the gold standard in skin resurfacing.
+Over the last few years, the growing demand for instant results driven non-invasive skin rejuvenation and anti-ageing procedures has begun to change the range of services that LAB Skin Clinic offers.
+One such treatment that has dramatically increased in popularity is Laser skin resurfacing – superseding dermabrasion and microdermabrasion to become the gold standard in skin resurfacing.

-The C&B laser is a far more effective form of skin resurfacing that delivers 17X better results than a deep dermabrasion.
-Non-ablative with very little downtime, this treatment works from the inside out to produce amazingly smooth and clear skin.
+Laser is a highly effective form of skin resurfacing that delivers 17X better results than a deep dermabrasion.
+Non-ablative with very little downtime, Laser treatments work from the inside out to produce amazingly smooth and clear skin.

 Laser skin resurfacing is recommended as part of an age-prevention treatment program.